-Unable to install a software program
+Unable to install a program

 Error during installation

-- Verify your computer meets the requirements of the program or utility.
+- Verify your computer meets the system requirements of the program or utility.
 For example, if your computer runs out of disk space during the installation, this would cause an error during the installation.

-Program or utility does not load or has an error when it attempts to load
+The program or utility does not load or has an error when it attempts to load

 - If following the above recommendations does not resolve your issues, reinstall the program or utility.